 Copyright may appear easy to the layperson but can be challenging in practice.
+That’s why copyright services are so important.
 For instance, it is of the utmost importance that a legally enforceable agreement be used to transfer any one of the bundle of rights.
 Without it, ownership and title to the work may be in dispute and unlike the U.S. Patent and Trademark Office, which offers an internal administrative process for resolving most disputes, the arena for copyright disputes is the United States courts.
 At Gearhart Law, we work with you to ensure that your copyrighted works are not only protected but that any use, transfer or commissioning of a work is protected as well.
 We also guide creators and innovators in understanding the overlap between copyright and patent and trademark law and illuminate concepts such as fair use of copyrights so that you can better appreciate the line of where copyright infringement starts and ends.
-After all, if you create an original work of art, the least you can is protect and profit from it over your lifetime.
+After all, if you create an original work of art, the least you can do is protect and profit from it over your lifetime.

 Once an inventor or business has filed for or obtained intellectual property protection, they are often left with the question of “what now?”
 For many, the “what now” equates to “how do I make money” from intellectual property.
 There are many options available to inventors and businesses alike to assist in commercializing intellectual property.